Distal Muscular Dystrophy

 - Finnish (tibial) distal myopathy affects the legs, particularly the muscles near the shin.
 It usually shows up after age 40, and most people with this DD can still walk throughout their life.
 People who inherit 2 copies of the defective gene may have more severe weakness beginning in childhood.
 They may not be able to walk later.
 Their heart may also be affected.

-- Hereditary inclusion-body myositis type 1 shows up between ages 25 and 40.
+- Hereditary inclusion-body myopathy type 2 shows up between ages 25 and 40.
 It usually weakens the foot and thigh.

 - Miyoshi distal myopathy causes weakness that begins in the calf muscles.
 It shows up between ages 15 and 30.
 Some people with this form of DD may eventually be unable to walk.